Learn to Read Music Fast

 Imagine a world where, from the get-go, you’re taught the most efficient Cardinal Notes.
 Then, instead of memorizing the FACE method, you memorize musical concepts that will help you figure out notes more quickly.
 These concepts also lay the groundwork for understanding music theory if you ever decide to pursue it.

-Below, the red-dotted notes are cardinal notes.
-It’s also assumed that the reader memorized the C major scale and understands movement up and down the scale and staff.
+Below, the red-dotted notes are cardinal notes (EDIT: I made a mistake in this graphic.
+The second red dot shouldn’t be there).
+(It’s assumed that the reader has memorized the C major scale and understands movement up and down the scale and staff).

 Here are the steps to read the same passage as above using the Cardinal Note method: